springboardmentor000/EnviroScan-AI/README.md

 - Weather information
 - Geospatial infrastructure features

-Using this integrated dataset, the system predicts pollution sources and supports decision-making for environmental monitoring and urban planning.
+Using this integrated dataset, the system predicts pollution sources and enables accurate pollution source prediction, supporting decision-making for environmental monitoring and urban planning.

 ---